pynbody/tangos/tutorials/first_steps_changa+ahf.md

 The process should take less than a minute on a standard modern computer, during which you'll see a bunch of log messages scroll up the screen.

 The example command line lists two properties, `Mvir` and `Rvir` to import from the stat files.
-The added directive `--sims pioneer50h128.1536gst1.bwK1` specifies which simulation you want to apply this operation to.
+The added directive `--sims tutorial_changa` specifies which simulation you want to apply this operation to.
 It's not strictly necessary to add this if you only have one simulation in your database.

 Generate the merger trees